GET_TILING_DATA_PTR_WITH_STRUCT

 x |

-When using this macro, developers can obtain the corresponding tiling information by specifying the structure name and fill it into the corresponding tiling structure.
-After the filling is complete, the macro returns a pointer to the tiling structure and uses the __tiling_data_ptr__ modifier to modify the pointer.
-This modification method ensures the code consistency and compatibility in both dynamic and static shape scenarios.
+Allows developers to retrieve the corresponding tiling information by specifying the structure name and fill data into the respective tiling structure.
+Returns a pointer to the tiling structure after information filling and uses the __tiling_data_ptr__ modifier to modify the pointer.
+This modification method ensures code consistency and compatibility in both dynamic and static shape scenarios.

 Prototype